dgsergio/twifake/README.md

   - [ ] add author to the header with the Z icon
   - [ ] add Community to the header showing all users
   - [ ] light/ dark mode
-  - [ ] move signin call api to the store but create own slice.
+  - [ ] move getLoggedUser to the reducer in usersslice?
-  - [ ] Move current user state to newly sign slice created
-  - [ ] Load automaticly current user to state.